 An excess of floor clutter in the garage can prevent you from parking vehicles inside.
 A disorganized garage additionally makes it difficult to locate a stored item when you need it.

-Those two things aren’t the only disadvantages of garage clutter, however.
+Those two things aren’t the only negative effects of garage clutter, however.

 All of that junk needlessly taking up valuable space also inhibits air flow and contributes to poor air quality in the room.

-If you’re making use of some of these garage cooling hacks, cleaning up the space will go a long way towards making any added temperature-reducing assistance more effective.
+Cleaning up the garage will go a long way towards making any temperature-lowering measures you take more effective.

 Slatwall storage, a cabinet system, and overhead racking are great garage storage systems to help you get organized.

 Sometimes it’s not so much the heat inside the garage that makes it so uncomfortable to spend time in – it’s the high humidity level.

 The last of our garage cooling hacks is reducing the amount of humidity in your garage by using a dehumidifier to remove moisture from the air.

 Doing so should make the garage more bearable to spend time in during a heat wave.
 Look for a model that can handle being used in extreme temperatures.